Polyphemus980/k-means-clustering-mpi/README.md

 ### Find new centroid for each point

-In this part we create thread for each point and calculate new centroid for each one in parallel.
+In this part we create a thread for each point and calculate a new centroid for each one in parallel..
 In each thread, we iterate over all centroids and find the one that is closest to given point (using euclidean distance).
 Centroids coordinates will be loaded into shared memory.

 ### Find new centroids